The Tomato Place, Vicksburg, Mississippi

 Hats, Hats, Hats

 Turning in the other direction…anyone needing a hat?
 Shelves are overflowing with hats, both old and new, along with do-rags and sunbonnets.
-Then I discovered this vintage riding hat in burgundy velvet.
+Then I discovered a vintage riding hat in burgundy velvet.
 Gently aged through the years and ready for purchase along with a colorful variety of bandannas.
-These hats were within arm’s reach of my dining seat in the restaurant/ordering area.
-While waiting for food delivery after ordering at the counter, I entertained myself with the study of hats, hats, hats.

 Somehow, it fits.

-With limited space indoors for diners, someone asked if that seat was taken.
+With limited space indoors for diners, someone asked if a seat at my table was taken.
 I replied that it was available.
-He dropped off his smoothie and got distracted looking at the antiques and soon chatting with the locals.
+He dropped off a smoothie and got distracted looking at the antiques and soon chatting with the locals.
 I’ll never know if he came back to find his smoothie, or not.
 It’s a very social place, especially during a busy lunch hour.

 Southern hospitality at it’s finest!

-After my meal, I looked around in the back room and found shelves lined with jellies of many flavors, properly labeled and ready to go.
+After my meal, I looked around in the back room and more dining areas and more shopping.
+There were shelves lined with natural fruit jellies, properly sorted and ready for purchase.

 On a lighter note, the Tomato Place is only a few miles from the Mississippi River's Vicksburg casino attractions.
 Vicksburg has 4 casino facilities and something for every visitor.
 Check out the casinos for overnight accommodations, or consider and overnight stay in one of the many Bed and Breakfast inns near the riverfront.